jdvelasq/datalabs/README.md

-# Reposotory for datasets and Google Colaboratory notebooks
+# Repository for datasets and Google Colaboratory notebooks

 * mushrooms.csv